 A duffle bag is a top-notch option to use as a carry-on, while you go for long or short-haul flights.
 As they are durable, more spacious, and flexible.
 So, consider taking a duffle on the plane as your carry-on for a weekend air-bound travel or for an extended holiday, while not want to be exhausted from the boring boarding.
 Here, you find our tips & tricks on how to pack clothes in a duffel bag like a pro and how to make the duffel bag more spacious.

 Choose a Right Duffel

 Duffle bags come in various sizes.
-Choose one that lay within the airline’s size requirements for carry-on luggage, overall measures up to 9″ x 14″ x 22″ (for most flights).
+Choose one that lays within the airline’s size requirements for carry-on luggage, overall measures up to 9″ x 14″ x 22″ (for most flights).
 Further, a duffle of about 35L and weight up to 7 kg is ideal to use as a carry-on.
 So be careful not to overpack!

 Go for a duffle that’s specifically designed for travel such as it should have a bit of structure to make packing easier, and features a cross-body strap for making it hands-free.